skoppe/dconf-2022/slides.md

 This avoids swallowed exceptions.

-2. If an asynchronous computations errors, the owner still has to wait for any other asynchronous computations it might have started.
+2. If an asynchronous computations errors, the owner can't just bubble the error upwards, it still has to wait for any other asynchronous computations it might have started.
 The natural conclusion is that it needs a way to cancel asynchronous computations.

 That way in the presence of errors, it can cancel any outstanding work, before completing with an error itself.